Engaging blended facilitation

 - Teaching practice - Engaging face-to-face facilitation

-- Contact your School’s Learning Designer to discuss innovate ways you can improve your integration of both face-to-face and online teachings to enable more student engagement in the blended learning continuum.
+- Contact your Institute's Learning Designer to discuss innovate ways you can improve your integration of both face-to-face and online teachings to enable more student engagement in the blended learning continuum.